Resolving Kernel Panics

 • Third-party RAM tests.
 Third-party utilities which provide RAM testing include:

-• Micromat TechTool® Pro and TechTool Deluxe, the latter provided with an AppleCare Service Plan.
+• Micromat TechTool® Pro and TechTool Deluxe, the latter provided with an AppleCare Service Plan prior to March 2011.

 • The freeware command-line utility Memtest.
 The freeware utility Rember provides a graphical user interface (GUI) to Memtest.